MrDuck128/PlaytimeTracker/README.md

 **OpeningScanInterval** - interval of seconds after which the check if a game is open will occur

 **ClosingScanInterval** - interval of seconds after which the check if tracked game is no longer open will occur

+**CurrentPlaytimeUpdateInterval** - interval of seconds afterr which the current session playtime updates

 **GameExeNames** - file with names of game .exe files and their full names